-- 2. Forest restoration, afforestation, and expansion of agroforestry. - 3.
-Fostering the sustainable use of forests for green value chains.
-(This encompasses both bio-economy products and ecosystem services linked to the global carbon markets.) - B. The global potential for tree planting initiatives billion ha are currently forested.
+The potential for afforestation is vast.
+Under current climatic conditions, which include water availability, the Earth has the capacity to support 4.4 billion ha of forest.
+However, only 2.8 billion ha are currently forested.
 Of the 1.6 billion ha difference, 0.7 billion ha are allocated to other anthropogenic land uses, such as urban areas and agriculture, which may not be feasible for full conversion to forest.
 This leaves about 0.9 billion ha of land, theoretically available for afforestation (Bastine et al., 2019).
 When fully forested, these 900 million ha (roughly the size of the United States) could, in their climax state, sequester an astounding 205 Gt C (752 Gt CO2e).
 This amount is comparable to two-thirds of the anthropogenic CO2 emissions released since the beginning of the industrial revolution, or more than 90% of the 800 Gt CO2 removal necessary to remain within the 2°C global warming target outlined in the Paris Agreement (IPCC, 2018; Bastien et al., 2019, Smith et al. 2023).